BingSu12/Log-Polar-Space-Convolution/README.md

 Please cite the following paper if you use the codes:

-Bing Su and Ji-Rong Wen, "Log-Polar Space Convolution for Convolutional Neural Networks," 2021.
+Bing Su and Ji-Rong Wen, "Log-Polar Space Convolution Layers", Neurips 2022.